 Notification on Statutory Changes

-User which intends to undertake a statutory change, is obliged to inform the Transporter on its intention for the purpose of timely undertaking of all necessary actions for transfer, amendment and/or termination of the Long-Term GTA and/or Short-Term GTA, GEDP User Agreement and Balancing Agreement, and providing of Credit Support determined in line with this Network Code.
+User which intends to undertake a statutory change, is obliged to inform the Transporter on its intention for the purpose of timely undertaking of all necessary actions for transfer, amendment and/or termination of the Long-Term GTA and/or Short-Term GTA, GEDP User Agreement, and providing of Credit Support determined in line with this Network Code.

 In case from the Article 3.6.1 of this Network Code, the Transporter and the User with the Short-Term GTA and/or Long-Term GTA shall agree on which Gas Day provision of Gas Transmission Services shall end, i.e. the Gas Day on which the provision of Gas Transmission Services for legal successor of the User shall commence, provided that until such Gas Day all conditions from the Article 3.6.3 of this Network Code are met.

-In case of statutory change, User who has initially executed Short-Term GTA and/or Long-Term GTA shall not be relieved from any of its obligations until all debts related to the Transmission Fee and all other obligations from Short-Term GTA and/or Long-Term GTA, Balancing Agreement and GEDP User Agreement payable to the Transporter are fully settled, and in case of transfer of its rights and obligations, until the new User provides Credit Support in line with this Network Code.
+In case of statutory change, User who has initially executed Short-Term GTA and/or Long-Term GTA shall not be relieved from any of its obligations until all debts related to the Transmission Fee and all other obligations from Short-Term GTA and/or Long-Term GTA and GEDP User Agreement payable to the Transporter are fully settled, and in case of transfer of its rights and obligations, until the new User provides Credit Support in line with this Network Code.

 If the User fails to inform the Transporter on occurrence of the statutory change in line with the Article 3.6.1 of this Network Code, and the Transporter becomes aware of the statutory change which has effect on realisation of Short-Term GTA and/or Long-Term GTA, Transporter shall have no obligation to consider auction bids nor secondary trade of capacities until the conditions from the Article 3.6 of this Network Code are met.